-- Use the Internet Setup Wizard on page 24 - Manually Set Up the Internet Connection on page 24 - Specify IPv6 Internet Connections on page 27 - Change the MTU Size on page 39 - Enable British Telcom IGMP Proxy Support on page 41
+- Use the Internet Setup Wizard

+- Manually Set Up the Internet Connection

+- Specify IPv6 Internet Connections

+- Change the MTU Size

+- Set Up a Bridge for a VLAN Tag Group

 Use the Internet Setup Wizard

 You can use the Setup Wizard to detect your Internet settings and automatically set up your router.
 The Setup Wizard is not the same as the pages that display the first time you connect to your router to set it up.